Pectoral cross: Roman Catholic practice

 In the Roman Catholic Church, a pectoral cross is one of the pontificals used by the pope, cardinals, archbishops and bishops.
 Various popes have extended this privilege to abbots, abbesses and some cathedral canons.
-For Cardinals, the use has been regulated since 1905 by Pius X's motu proprio, Crux pectoralis.
+For Cardinals, the use has been regulated since 1905 by Pius X's motu proprio Crux pectoralis.

 A pectoral cross is worn with both clerical suits or religious habits, and when attending both liturgical or civil functions.
 With a clerical suit, the pectoral cross is worn either hung around the neck so it remains visible or is placed in the left shirt or coat pocket so the chain is still visible but the cross is not (this is not actually an official requirement, but is done for practical purposes).
 If a cassock is worn, the pectoral cross is either suspended from the prelate's neck and hangs free or is fastened to a front button with a special hook that is attached to the cross.
 The presence of a pectoral cross is useful to distinguish a bishop from a monsignor, since they wear similar cassocks.

-In choir dress—that is, when he wears a cassock, rochet and mozzetta—the pectoral cross is usually suspended by a cord of silk.
+In choir dress—that is, when the bishop wears a cassock, rochet and mozzetta—the pectoral cross is usually suspended by a cord of silk.
 This cord is green and gold for an archbishop or a bishop, and red and gold for a cardinal and gold for the pope.
 An abbot makes use of a black and gold silk cord while an abbess and canon would use a black silk cord.
 Formerly, protonotaries apostolic wore a pectoral cross on a purple silk cord when celebrating in pontificals.

 When celebrating Mass, bishops wear the pectoral cross suspended by the cord over the alb but under the chasuble, where it is not visible.
-However, some bishops wear their pectoral cross over their chasuble, suspended by a chain.
+However, some bishops now wear their pectoral cross over their chasuble, suspended by a chain.